Icon-05

 Paperwork Overload: The whole process of provider enrollment and credentialing is a long process that overwhelms the provider.

-Varied Standards: There is a huge variation among the standards of different insurance companies which makes it very difficult for a provider to submit their application to make a contract with an insurance company.
+Varied Standards: The standards of different insurance companies vary greatly, making it very difficult for a provider to submit an application to contract with one.

-Delays in Approval: Delays in approval are mostly due to incorrect information in the process of inaccurate or incomplete submissions of documentation which can cause delays in the enrollment processes which can significantly impact the providers to get insurance bills.
+Delays in Approval: Delays in approval are mostly due to incorrect information or inaccurate or incomplete submissions of documentation.
+These can cause delays in the enrollment process, which can significantly impact the providers’ ability to to get insurance bills.

-Cost Implications: These processes of provider credentialing and enrollment processes need a lot of resources and time, especially for small practices.
+Cost Implications: Provider credentialing and enrollment require a lot of resources and time, especially for small practices.

 Final thoughts: